Plutora Blog - IT Governance, Release Management

 Plutora Release Management

 Plutora provides a cloud based Release Management tool that enables you to plan, execute and coordinate releases across complex interdependent applications.
-Plutora also allows you to manages environments allocation to phases within a release, providing better visibility and control for efficient environment utilization.
+Plutora also allows you to manage environments allocation to phases within a release, providing better visibility and control for efficient environment utilization.